mkenney/docker-devenv/README.md

              be used.

          --tmux-prefix=PREFIX
-             The default prefix key has been set to C-\ to keep it from interfering with the default vim 'PageUp' binding.
+             The default prefix key has been set to C-\ (control+backslash) to keep it from interfering with the default vim 'PageUp' binding.
 You can specify your preferred prefix binding when initializing an instance with this option.
-For example, to restore the default tmux prefix binding, use '--tmux-prefix=C-b'.
+For example, to restore the default tmux prefix binding, use '--tmux-prefix=C-b' when initializing a new instance.

          --vimrc, --vimrc=PATH
              Specify a vim configuration file.
 If PATH is omitted then